shashikumar04433/DevOps-/README.md

 # KUBERNETES(K8s):
+      Containers are a good way to bundle and run your applications.
-            Its similar to Docker and added few features.
+            In a Production Environment ,you need to manage the containers that run the applications and ensure that there is no downtime , and thats where the kubernetes comes into picture.Its similar to Docker and added few features.

            Maintaing all the containers called Kubernetes.
            (Maintaining Workloads & Services using Kubernetes)
            Container:
                         -->App
                             |
                         -->Dependencies in Container